 Watch chain – 18ct gold

-Solid 18 ct ‘single Albert’ chain with a drop and spring bolt, T-bar, and dog clip, every link stamped 18, the T-bar also stamped J.M (numerous JM stamps are recorded in Culme).
-17.5 inches (44 cm) in length, weighing 43 grams.
+Solid 18 ct ‘single Albert’ chain with a drop and spring bolt, T-bar, and dog clip, every link stamped 18, the T-bar also stamped JBS (not clear).
+10.5 inches (26 cm) in length, weighing 21 grams.

-Suitable for any standard and larger sized pocket watch.
-Some signs of use, otherwise in fine condition and somewhat unusual in that graduated links are uncommon in gold.
+Suitable for any smaller sized (50 mm or less) pocket watch.
+Some minor signs of use, otherwise in fine condition.

 Item available